Superalgos/Superalgos/README.md

 You just started a backtesting session with a series of pre-configured parameters, including, for instance, the date range on which the backtesting session runs.
 Later on, you will learn how to adjust these parameters.

 You will notice the element will display a date, signaling the progress of the session.
-The current session will backtest the strategy during 2019.
+The current session will backtest the strategy in 2019.
 It may take anything between 5 to 20 minutes (depending on your machine's processing power) to finish.
 You can tell the process finished calculating the backtesting session once the progress date disappears.

 Then, you may pull down the horizontal bar to go to the charts to see the results.
 Make sure you are standing in the 1 hr (one hour) time period.
 Notice the time box at the bottom of the charts:

 [ILLUSTRATION]

-If you are not at the 1 hr time period use the wheel of your mouse while pointing at the charts to zoom in, until you reach the the 1 hr time period.
+If you are not at the 1 hr time period use the wheel of your mouse while pointing at the charts to zoom in until you reach the 1 hr time period.
 You do this so that you may see the results of the backtesting session, which in the case of the example strategies, are calculated and plotted over the 1 hr charts.

 [ILLUSTRATION]